 The anti-inflammatory, antioxidant, antiviral and antibacterial effects of horseradish have made it a subject of medical research, for example its application as an alternative to conventional antibiotics.
 Possible areas of application include treatment for respiratory illnesses, urinary tract infections, fungal infections and viral infections.
 Horseradish's effectiveness against bacteria such as E. coli was confirmed in the 1950s, earning it the name "garden penicillin".
 The German society "NHV Theophrastus", which promotes the teachings of the physician Paracelsus, named horseradish its 2021 Medicinal Plant of the Year.
 Of special emphasis at the presentation was the plant's strong antibacterial effect, which is gaining importance in these times of increasing resistance to antibiotics.

-What benefits do the substances in horseradish bring?
+What are the active substances in horseradish?

 Sources and further reading

-Brendieck-Worm, C., & Melzig, M. F. (2018).
+- Brendieck-Worm, C., & Melzig, M. F. (2018).
 Phytotherapie in der Tiermedizin.
 Stuttgart: Georg Thieme Verlag KG.

-Reichling, J., Gachnian-Mirtscheva, R., Frater-Schröder, M., Di Carlo, A., & Widmaier, W. (2008).
+- Reichling, J., Gachnian-Mirtscheva, R., Frater-Schröder, M., Di Carlo, A., & Widmaier, W. (2008).
 Heilpflanzenkunde für die Veterinärpraxis.
 Berlin-Heidelberg: Springer Medizin Verlag.